rhel-labs/instruqt/satellite-advanced-testing/04-capsule/assignment.md

 ![reconnect](../assets/refreshcapsuleterminal.png)

-Configure the repositories on the Capsule host.
+Configure the repositories on the Capsule host
 ===============================================

 To install the capsule software, we have to configure the correct repositories.
 Run the following command in the `Capsule` terminal to disable repos.